 We got out rollers and chose a wall.

-We laughed awhile at our freckles new,
+We laughed and laughed at our freckles new

-Then I left my soul on the lips of you.
+Till I left my soul on the lips of you.